 Introduction

-Accurate quantification of trends must consider variation at different temporal scales when ignoring variation at one scale could lead to incorrect conclusions about variation at another scale.
+Accurate quantification of environmental trends must consider variation at different temporal scales when ignoring variation at one scale could lead to incorrect conclusions about variation at another scale.
 Many environmental monitoring programs collect temporally resolved but irregular time series data to quantify trends for regulatory, management, or research purposes.
 The mismatch between the scales of monitoring versus analysis questions or management goals can present statistical challenges (Cumming et al., 2006; Forbes and Xie, 2018; Urquhart et al., 1998).
 At short temporal scales typically less than a year, environmental systems exhibit variability caused by multiple factors (e.g., weather events, management, or seasonal changes).
-Such fluctuations may not be related to inter-annual trends or may not be well-suited to multi-scale smoothing methods.
-Many trend analysis methods lack the flexibility to evaluate one to many independent variables in an extendable structure that accommodates hypothesis testing at different time scales of interest.
+Such fluctuations may not be related to inter-annual trends or may not be well-suited to multi-scale smoothing methods, yet they can perturb the time-series such that the sub-annual fluctuations must be addressed within the trend analysis to allow accurate quantification of inter-annual trends.
+Many trend analysis methods lack the flexibility to evaluate multiple independent variables in an extendable structure that accommodates hypothesis testing at different time scales of interest.

 In this paper, we develop methods to estimate across-year trends of within-year features, such as seasonal averages, while accounting for uncertainties across analysis steps.
+Our overarching goal for this work was to develop a flexible set of tools for accurately characterizing inter-annual changes in seasonally-averaged water quality metrics that can be robustly applied to diverse time-series data.
+At the outset, we identified several specific requirements and priorities for the trend analysis methods: 1) Complete propagation of uncertainty through the analysis; 2) Separation of trends on different time scales; 3) Ability to estimate linear and nonlinear responses; 4) Flexibility to evaluate multiple independent variables (and random effects), although the examples herein include time as the only independent variable; and 5) Robust to missing observations or varying sampling effort across years, which was considered a high priority to allow the methods to be applied to diverse time-series datasets and monitoring programs.
+Existing methods that begin to address some of the above requirements and priorities can be generalized into four groups: seasonal Kendall tests (and other non-parametric tests); seasonal trend decomposition using loess (STL); weighted regression on time, discharge, and season (WRTDS); and generalized additive models (GAMs).

-Existing methods that begin to address our objectives in water quality trend analysis can be generalized into four basic approaches: seasonal Kendall tests, seasonal trend decomposition (STL), weighted regression on time, discharge, and season (WRTDS), and generalized additive models (GAMs).
-Seasonal Kendall tests or related non-parametric approaches have been used for decades in water quality trend assessments to identify monotonic changes over several years while accounting for the predictable patterns among seasons (Helsel et al., 2020; Hirsch et al., 1982).
-Wan et al. (2017) showed that non-parametric approaches have been the most commonly used methods in long-term water quality trend analysis despite critical limitations.
-For descriptive decomposition of long-term monitoring data, they assume seasonal patterns within years do not change, require regularly spaced or balanced data, do not include additional predictors to explain variation, and do not estimate a model that could be useful for other purposes.
-Thus, while these non-parametric approaches have some degree of robustness to assess magnitude and direction of trends, they apply only to narrow goals.
+Seasonal Kendall tests and related non-parametric approaches have been used for decades in water quality trend assessments to identify inter-annual, monotonic changes while accounting for predictable patterns among seasons (Cloern et al., 2007; Helsel et al., 2020; Hirsch et al., 1982).
+While seasonal Kendall and other non-parametric approaches have been among the most commonly used methods in long-term water quality trend analysis (Wan et al., 2017), they do not satisfy several of our requirements.
+For descriptive decomposition of long-term monitoring data, these approaches assume seasonal patterns within years do not change and require regularly spaced or balanced data.
+In addition, seasonal Kendall tests do not allow for additional independent variables to explain variation, do not estimate a model that could be useful for other purposes (e.g., prediction), and do not easily allow for propagation of uncertainty to other trend analysis methods.